olaleykhan/alchemy-of-algos/README.md

 # Alchemy of Algorithms 🌟

-Welcome to the Alchemy of Algorithms.
-Here I try to document my journey of learning algorithms and data structures.
-I will be solving problems from leetcode mostly and I might sometimes write an article to support a question or to support a concept.
-I will be using JavaScript and Go for the most part.
-I will be using JavaScript for the most part because I am more comfortable with it and I will be using Go to learn a new language and to get a better understanding of how things work under the hood.
-I might usem python for some problems as well.
+Welcome to my Alchemy of Algorithms journey!
+This repo is my playground for learning and mastering algorithms and data structures.
+I'll be tackling problems primarily from LeetCode and may occasionally write articles to dive deeper into certain concepts.

-for a start, this repository is dedicated to only my needs. as I get comfortable with the process, I will try to make it more user friendly and make it useable and beneficial for others as well.
+For now, this is a one-man show aimed at my own growth.
+As I get more comfortable, I'll look into making this resource more accessible and beneficial for others.

 <!-- I will be using the following resources to learn algorithms and data structures: -->